 Side note: Throughout this post we will use the words ‘diploma’ and ‘degree’ interchangeably.

-- Two Notarized and Apostille-Approved Photocopies of Your Original Bachelor’s Degree/Diploma
+- Notarized and Apostille-Approved Photocopy of Your Original Bachelor’s Degree/Diploma

 - Apostilled Criminal Background Check

 - Two Copies Of Officially Processed Transcripts

 - Photocopy Of The First Page of Your Passport

 - Completed Self Health Form